ThayerAltman/example-backstage/README.md

     type: RepositoryDetails
     cache: true
 ```
 In this case the `RepositoryDetails` fact will be collected, and the name of the fact will be `repo_details`.
 The cron value is `'* * * * *'`, which indicates fact will be collected every minute.
-Every minute is **far** to frequent, but works well in demos :).
+Every minute is **far** to frequent, but works well in demos :smile: .
 Finally the cache duration is set to 2 hours.
 This means something.